DiarmuidHenry/Project-01/readme.md

 ## Deployment

 Once the basic deisgn of the website was finished, I deployed it to GitHub Pages.
 [The history of all deployed version of the site can be found here](https://github.com/DiarmuidHenry/Project-01/deployments).

-I did this by doing the following:
+### How to Deploy to GitHub Pages

 1. Log in to github.com.
 2. Selected *Project-01* in my list of repositories.